20 Most Common Medication Errors and Prevention Methods

 How to prevent it:

-Train staff in safe mixing techniques
+• Train staff thoroughly in safe compounding techniques

-Use ready-made products when possible
+• Use ready‑made products whenever possible

 19. Technology‑Related Error